kroxylicious/kroxylicious/docs/README.md

 ## Kroxylicious guide

-The Kroxylicious documentation is organized into a single **Kroxylicious Proxy** guide.
+The Kroxylicious documentation is organized into a single **Kroxylicious** guide.
 The content for the guide is encapsulated in a main index file:

 - [Index file](index.adoc)